 We rely significantly on proprietary technology, information, processes, and know-how that are not subject to patent or copyright protection.
 We seek to protect this information through trade secret or confidentiality agreements with our employees, consultants, subcontractors or other parties, as well as through other security measures.
 These agreements and security measures may be inadequate to deter misappropriation of intellectual property and may be insufficient to protect our proprietary information.
 Misappropriation of our intellectual property by third parties, or any disclosure or dissemination of our business intelligence, queries, Algorithms, and other similar information by any means, could undermine competitive advantages we currently derive or may derive therefrom.
 Any of these situations could result in our expending significant time and incurring expense to enforce our intellectual property rights.
-Although we have taken measures to protect our proprietary rights is inadequate to prevent unauthorized use or appropriation by third parties or our employees, the value of our solutions, brand, and other intangible assets may be diminished and competitors may be able to more effectively offer solutions that have the same or similar functionality as our solutions, which could have a material adverse effect on our business, financial condition, and results of operations.
+Although we have taken measures to protect our proprietary rights, others may compete with our business by offering solutions or services that are substantially similar to ours.
+If the protection of our proprietary rights is inadequate to prevent unauthorized use or appropriation by third parties or our employees, the value of our solutions, brand, and other intangible assets may be diminished and competitors may be able to more effectively offer solutions that have the same or similar functionality as our solutions, which could have a material adverse effect on our business, financial condition, and results of operations.